-- Submission of false information on the organization's renewal application, including but not limited to a determination that the organization has concealed a conviction for any activity that occurred during the seven years preceding the organization's application and that indicates a lack of business integrity.
-A lack of business integrity includes, but is not limited to fraud, antitrust violations, embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, receiving stolen property, making false claims, obstruction of justice, or any other activity indicating a lack of business integrity. - Failure to operate the CACFP in conformance with the performance standards (VCA); - o Performance Standard 1 Financial viability and financial management. - o Performance Standard 2 Administrative capability. - o Performance Standard 3 Accountability. - Failure to comply with the bid procedures and contract requirements of the applicable Federal procurement regulations. - Use of a Food Service Management Company/vendor that is in violation of health codes. - Failure to properly train or monitor sponsored sites. - Failure to perform any other financial and administrative responsibilities required. - Submission of false claims. - Any other action affecting the organization's ability to administer the CACFP in accordance with program requirements as stated in this handbook and the Permanent Agreement.
+- Submission of false information on the application such as concealment of a conviction within the past seven years that indicates a lack of business integrity (see section 10110 above for examples). - Failure to conform with regulatory performance standards: - o Performance Standard 1 Financial viability and financial management. - o Performance Standard 2 Administrative capability. - o Performance Standard 3 Accountability. - Failure to comply with the bid procedures and contract requirements of the applicable federal procurement regulations. - Use of a Food Service Management Company/vendor in violation of health codes. - Failure to properly train or monitor sponsored sites or day care homes. - Failure to perform any other required financial and administrative responsibilities. - Submission of false claims. - For day care home sponsors: - o Failure to properly classify homes as tier I or tier II. - Failure to properly implement or administer the day care home termination and administration review (appeal) process. - Any other action affecting the organization's ability to administer the CACFP in accordance with program requirements as stated in this handbook and the Permanent Agreement.